 - 10.1 All employees have conditions of service which require them to obtain written consent before they take on any outside employment.
-This includes: - running a business that is related to an employee's work for the council e.g. a lawyer running a private law firm-; or - having any other work or employment outside of the Council that is related to the work carried out for the Council e.g. a food safety officer running a food production business - 10.2 Employees must not undertake outside work if their official work for the authority overlaps in any way with such outside work.
+This includes: - running a business that is related to an employee's work for the council e.g. a lawyer running a private law firm; or - having any other work or employment outside of the Council that is related to the work carried out for the Council e.g. a licensing officer running licensed premises - 10.2 Employees must not undertake outside work if their official work for the authority overlaps in any way with such outside work.
 It is irrelevant whether or not the outside work is paid for or not. - 10.3 No outside work of any sort can be undertaken on Council premises or use Council facilities such as telephones or IT.
-Incoming ecorrespondence or telephone calls relating to outside work are also not allowed.
+Incoming correspondence or telephone calls relating to outside work are also not allowed. - 10.4 Whilst an employee's right to a private life is respected that does not justify conduct which could reasonably be regarded as bringing the authority into disrepute or significantly and fundamentally affect the employee's ability to work for the Council. - 10.5 There would be a breach of paragraph 10.4, for example: - if an employee acts in such a way that when other employees or service users became aware of it they reasonably refuse to work or communicate with the employee; or - the employee works extremely long hours across both jobs to the detriment of their work for the Council; or - the employee is distracted in the performance of Council duties by the outside job.